pcmichaud/micro/source/intro_en.rst

    :align: middle
    :scale: 25%

 A carbon tax could be effective to reduce emissions.
 But what are the effects of such taxes on the economy?
-In 2019, the Parlementary Budget Office of Canada write a `report <https://www.pbo-dpb.gc.ca/web/default/files/Documents/Reports/2019/Paris_Target/Paris_Target_FR.pdf>`_ which uses an economic model to compute these effects.
+In 2019, the Parlementary Budget Office of Canada wrote a `report <https://www.pbo-dpb.gc.ca/web/default/files/Documents/Reports/2019/Paris_Target/Paris_Target_FR.pdf>`_ which uses an economic model to compute these effects.
 The model combines data and theory.

 |logo2|

-How should we set up the market for advertizing on the internet?
+How should we set up the market for advertising on the internet?
 What is the price of information?
 How should we price rankings in search engines?
 Hal Varian is the chief economist at Google.
-He is also the author of a well known micro theory book.
+He is also the author of a well-known micro theory book.
 In his everyday work, he combines theory and data to help companies in the new economy.
 See this `interview <https://www.youtube.com/watch?v=aUl3OVgT64Y>`_ with him.

 .. |logo3| image:: /images/rules.jpeg
    :align: middle